 Method

 - The bean will begin to change fairly quickly.
-Our beanstalk was beginning to form after just one day
+Our beanstalk began to form after just 1 day.
+This is what our bean looked like after 3 days.

 My girls loved checking on the beans throughout the week, and they loved watching them grow!